-As directed by the Board, notice of the application was published and posted and a public hearing was scheduled, thereby affording opportunity for interested parties to submit comments.
-A public hearing relative to this application was held by the Board on May 16, 2007 and the period for filing comments expired on May 18, 2007.
-The Board reviewed the application, comments received at the public hearing, and all related documents in accordance with the statutory criteria of whether competition among banking institutions will be unreasonably affected and whether public convenience and advantage would be promoted by approval of the proposed transaction.
-The record of performance under the Commonwealth's Community Reinvestment Act ("CRA") by the banks involved in the transaction was also a factor considered by the Board.
+Notice of the petition by Middlesex was published as directed by the Board thereby affording opportunity for interested parties to submit comments.
+A public hearing relative to this application was held by the Board on April 23, 2009 and the period for filing comments expired on April 28, 2009.
+The Board reviewed the application, testimony received at the public hearing, and all related documents in accordance with the statutory criteria of whether competition among banking institutions will be unreasonably affected and whether any net new benefits as well as public convenience and advantage would be promoted by approval of the proposed transaction.
+The record of performance under the Commonwealth's Community Reinvestment Act ("CRA"), General Laws chapter 167, section 14 and its implementing regulations 209 CMR 46.00 et seq., by the banks involved in the transaction was also a factor considered by the Board.

-One provision of law requires the Board to have received notice from the Massachusetts Housing Partnership Fund (the "MHPF") that satisfactory MHPF arrangements for the proposed transaction have been made by Petitioners pursuant to section 4 of chapter 167A of the General Laws and guidelines adopted by the MHPF.
-The Board has received notice from the MHPF, in a letter dated May 23, 2007 that arrangements satisfactory to it have been made for the transaction.
+One provision of law requires the Board to have received notice from the Massachusetts Housing Partnership Fund (the "MHPF") that satisfactory MHPF arrangements for the proposed transaction have been made by Middlesex pursuant to section 4 of chapter 167A of the General Laws and guidelines adopted by the MHPF.
+The Board has received notice from the MHPF, in a letter dated February 25, 2009 that arrangements satisfactory to it have been made for the transaction.

 The approvals herein are subject to the condition that all related transactions are completed within one year of the date of this Decision.

 Steven L. Antonakes